NKozhuharov/NetworkController/NetworkControllerGETRequests.md

 - The allowed fields for `orderby`, `sort`,`limit`, `filters`, `query`, `resolve` and `aggregate` optional parameters are provided.

+- If the model is slug-able, it will provide the value of the slug column in the `slug` parameter.
+Otherwise, `slug` will be **FALSE**.

 - This parameter is strictly informative and can be used safely with any other optional parameter.

 - The `showMeta` should only be used for development  purposes, because it adds a bunch of information to every response,  which increases the server load and the size of the response.